shawc71/gruler/README.md

 #### throttle

-Rate limits request, once the rate limit is exceeded all requests are rejected with status code 429
+Rate limits requests, once the rate limit is exceeded all requests are rejected with status code 429

 ```
     {